 Phone: (617) 265-2965

 The Executive Management Team has responsibility for the overall functioning of the organization.
 They carry out directives from the board of directors and staff its standing committees of Development & Fundraising, Finance, Human Resources, Board Recruitment and Real Estate.

 Deborah Hughes, M.Ed., President & CEO – has served the families of Brookview since 1991.
 This tenure demonstrates her allegiance to improving poor women’s circumstance and her passion for helping courageous moms lift their children out of homelessness.
 Brookview is highly successful and Deborah leads a team of creative and skilled professionals who make it possible for 92% of moms to maintain housing long-term and 88% of youth who participate in Brookview youth programs to graduate high school.

 Her expertise is in taking an idea from start-up to full-scale venture.
 During her tenure, Brookview expanded into a multi-service agency providing affordable housing, training programs, and youth services to more than 350 women and children per year.
 Brookview will ensure more moms and kids succeed and thrive when the agency breaks ground fall 2017 on a third affordable housing program with education, training and youth programs on-site.
 Under her leadership, Brookview is redefining what investing in moms and children signifies.

-Ms. Hughes was Co-founder of the Jane Doe Safety Fund – a statewide advocacy organization for domestic violence programs in MA, and instrumental in development of the Roxbury Community College Foundation.
+Ms. Hughes is Co-founder of the Jane Doe Safety Fund – a statewide advocacy organization for domestic violence programs in MA, and instrumental in development of the Roxbury Community College Foundation.
 She is a founding member of the Transition to Work Collaborative, Dorchester Women’s Safety Network, Independent Women’s Project, and Child Resource Collaborative.
-She also serves on the board of directors for Building Pathways and Community Services Advisory Committee for MassHousing.
+She also serves on the board of directors for Building Pathways Construction Preapprenticeship program and Community Services Advisory Committee for MassHousing.